vasilisanagno/Meme-Generation-App/README.md

 # Meme-Generation-App

-This application allows users to upload portrait images in various formats (png/jpeg/tiff) and customize them with a set of filters for meme creation.
+This application allows users to upload portrait images in various formats (png/jpeg/tiff) and customize them with a diverse set of filters for meme creation.

 ## Features